nahomzoe/Food-tracker-app/readme.md

 - This app calculates the amount of Calories from Carbs protein and fat in a meal.
 - It takes gram amount of carb protein and fat from the user of a meal and displays it in a chart.
 - It calculates the gross calorie of meals.
+- It displays a card for a meal that has user entered.

 ## How to run